tsahota/NMproject/README.md

 options(code_library_path = "/path/to/PMXcodelibrary/")
 ```

-For set up on your specific infrastructure see FAQ for specific options.
+If you are running NONMEM and R on a desktop/laptop this should suffice.
+For more complicated set ups additional configuration may be required see FAQ (below) for details.

 ### Instructions